 So, while frustrating, the lack of direct connection stems from technical and legal constraints fundamental to how Spotify operates.

 Part 2.
-Exploring Your Music Source Options for Virtual DJ
+How to Explore Music Source Options in Virtual DJ

 Virtual DJ is incredibly versatile when it comes to music sources.
 While Spotify isn't a direct option, you have excellent alternatives built right in: